 The Board of Directors has adopted a plan for compensation of non-employee directors which gives effect to the time and effort required of each of them in the performance of their duties.
-For 2021, the Board of Directors provided for the payment of annual compensation in the amount of \$125,000 for each non-employee director, with no additional fees for committee membership or chairmanship.
-In addition, pursuant to the terms of the Company's Amended and Restated 2014 Stock Incentive Plan, non-employee directors may be granted up to 2,000 shares of Company Restricted Stock at the beginning of each one-year term of service on the Board, with one-third of such shares of Restricted Stock vesting on each of the next three anniversaries of the date of grant.
-In June 2019, non-employee directors Mulia, Salute and Zink were each granted 1,332 shares of Company Restricted Stock at the beginning of their 2019 terms of service on the Board, with one-third of such shares of Restricted Stock vesting on each of the next three anniversaries of the date of grant.
+For 2023, the Board of Directors provided for the payment of annual cash compensation in the amount of \$125,000 for each non-employee director, with no additional fees for committee membership or chairmanship.
+In addition, pursuant to the terms of the Company's 2023 Stock Incentive Plan (the "2023 Stock Plan"), which was approved by the Board of Directors in April 2023 and the Company's shareholders on June 14, 2023, the maximum dollar value of shares of Common Stock for which a non-employee director may be awarded in any calendar year is fifty thousand dollars (\$50,000).
+In July 2023, non-employee directors Salute, Mulia, Zink and Perez-Hickman were awarded \$25,000 of shares of Restricted Stock at the beginning of their 2023 terms of service, which forfeiture restrictions will lapse after twelve months.